Prehistoric Art Timeline

 600 BCE

-MESOLITHIC ERA BEGINS IN EUROPE
+MESOLITHIC ERA BEGINS

-Bhimbetka Rock Art, paintings, stencils, ideomorphs, India.
+Bhimbetka Rock Art, paintings, stencils, abstract symbols, India.

 Pachmari Hills: sandstone rock drawings, paintings, India.

-End of the Ice Age.
 Tassili-n-Ajjer rock art, Algerian paintings and petroglyphs.

 Ancient Persian pottery from Ganj Dareh (Valley of Treasure).
 Jiahu turquoise carvings, bone flutes, Henan Province China.
-Beginning of Neolithic Art in China (7500-2000 BCE).

 People settle on the banks of the River Nile.